overdrivenpotato/stasis/README.md

 ## Won't unminified JavaScript increase final file size?

 Gzipping the final `.wasm` binary will cut down on most of the file file size.
 However yes, unminified JavaScript will be a bit larger.
-Because stasis encourages only writing absolutely necessary glue code in JavaScript, realistic differences should be small.
+Because Stasis encourages only writing absolutely necessary glue code in JavaScript, realistic differences should be small.
 From preliminary testing with a `fetch` implementation, the difference between minified and unminified code was 52 bytes.
-If a large stasis library is causing intense bloat of the binary, the library author is encouraged to have a `build.rs` script which can run a JavaScript minifier first, then include the final file with `include_str!` in the source.
+If a large Stasis library is causing intense bloat of the binary, the library author is encouraged to have a `build.rs` script which can run a JavaScript minifier first, then include the final file with `include_str!` in the source.